Skip to main content

 Frequently Asked Questions

-UNITED PACIFIC BANK has a Bank Health Score of C (61/100).
+United Pacific Bank has a Bank Health Score of C (61/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-UNITED PACIFIC BANK holds $156M in total assets and $121M in total deposits.
-It is located in CITY OF INDUSTRY, CALIFORNIA (FDIC Certificate #23805).
+United Pacific Bank holds $156M in total assets and $121M in total deposits.
+It is headquartered in City of Industry, California (FDIC Certificate #23805).

-UNITED PACIFIC BANK has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 0.00%, and the return on assets is 3.18%.
+United Pacific Bank has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.00%, and the return on assets is 3.18%.

 Yes.
-UNITED PACIFIC BANK is FDIC-insured (Certificate #23805).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+United Pacific Bank is FDIC-insured (Certificate #23805).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: